• Skip to primary navigation

 Instructions

-• Heat 1 T olive oil in saute pan over medium heat.
+• Heat 1 tablespoon of olive oil in saute pan over medium heat.
 Add fennel, peas and squash.
 Season vegetables with salt.
 Cook 5 min, stirring occasionally, until tender but still crisp.
 Add garlic and cook 2 min more.
-Set aside.
+Set aside. *See Note 1

-• While the vegetables are cooking place butter and olive oil in a large skillet over medium/high heat.
-Add onion and cook just until soft, about 3-4 min.
-Stir in rice and cook 2 min more, stirring to coat.
+• Place butter and olive oil in a large skillet over medium/high heat.
+When butter is melted add onion and cook just until soft, about 3 to 4 minutes.
+Stir in the rice and cook 2 min more, stirring to coat.
 Season with black pepper.
+If using wine, add the wine to the pan now and stir.
+Cook until most of the wine is absorbed, about 3 minutes.
+If not using wine, skip to next step.

-• Add 1 ladle of warm stock and stir, reduce heat to medium.
+• Add 1 ladle of warm stock to rice mixture and stir, reduce heat to medium.

-• When liquid is just about absorbed, stir in another ladleful of stock.
-Continue this process until rice is tender (but still firm in the center), about 20-25 minutes.
+• When stock is just about absorbed, stir in another ladle of stock.
+Continue this process until rice is tender (but still firm in the center), about 20 to 25 minutes.
 You may or may not use all of the stock.

 Tried this recipe?Let us know how it was!